Advice for postgraduate research students (PGRs)

 I am due to submit my research degree thesis, what should I do?

 The University has moved to a policy of electronic-only submission for research degree dissertations.
-This will last throughout the period of disruption until at least October 2020.

 Please email a fully formatted PDF of the dissertation to the Academic Quality and Policy Office team at firstname.lastname@example.org.